-For the past 15 years, the School for Professional & Continuing Studies has coordinated a partnership with the Parks & People Foundation to provide arts programming for approximately 70 rising second, third, and fourth graders at one branch of the SuperKids Camp-a six-week program designed for Baltimore City Public School students in need of remedial help for reading.
+For the past 15 years, Open Studies at MICA has coordinated a partnership with the Parks & People Foundation to provide arts programming for approximately 70 rising second, third, and fourth graders at one branch of the SuperKids Camp-a six-week program designed for Baltimore City Public School students in need of remedial help for reading.
 As an enrichment partner, MICA writes a grant to secure funding for the camp, hires a site coordinator and six art instructors, and provides a venue for an art exhibition that acts as a capstone for the camp.

 Campers start the day with breakfast and attend a reading class.
 After recess, they attend art classes designed to reinforce the reading curriculum.
 Students rotate on a two-week schedule between three art activities: ceramics, mural painting, and bookmaking.
 In ceramics, many students are introduced to clay for the first time and learn the importance of the word fragile, while in murals and bookmaking, the students learn several different artmaking techniques and create an array of mini projects.
 Several field trips and other extra-curricular activities are also woven into the program.